Monterey County Rail Extension: Phase 2 — Pajaro/Watsonville

 The next phase of the project will add a new intermodal Pajaro/Watsonville infill station to serve both Pajaro and Watsonville, at the site of the former Southern Pacific Watsonville Junction station, connecting with Santa Cruz METRO bus routes for destinations in Santa Cruz County.
-In addition, there are several proposal to inaugurate commuter rail service over the Santa Cruz Branch Rail Line, which runs west and north along the coast between Pajaro and Davenport via Santa Cruz.
+In addition, there are several proposal to inaugurate commuter rail service over the Santa Cruz Branch, which runs west and north along the coast between Pajaro and Davenport via Santa Cruz.

 Pajaro/Watsonville station would be close to the intersection of Lewis and Salinas roads, south of the eastern leg of the existing rail wye where the Coast Line and Santa Cruz Branch meet.
 The cost of the new intermodal station is estimated to be $69 million, including site preparation; for expanded service, an additional $30 M would be needed for modifications.
 The station plans are undergoing environmental review, and construction could start as early as 2026.

 The 2000 Business Plan report suggested that on-track speeds could be improved in the future by widening the "Betabel" curve (Curve No. 109, near the Betabel Road interchange with U.S. Highway 101), south of Gilroy.
 Track speeds are restricted to 50 mph in this area, and drop further as trains negotiate more sharp curves at Chittenden Pass / Pajaro Gap, near a rock quarry.
 The cost of these improvements, including a potential new rail tunnel, were estimated to be approximately $11 to $14 M, approximately half the estimated cost of the entire extension at the time, making it more likely to be implemented as a future improvement.